Promoting Responsible Care

 Message from the Executive Director in Charge

-Going forward, we will see the Nippon Kayaku Group unite behind Responsible Care Activity promotion as we strive to develop in tandem with our employees, customers, suppliers, shareholders, investors and all our stakeholders.
+Going forward, the Nippon Kayaku Group seeks to develop in tandem with all its employees, customers, suppliers, shareholders, investors and regional communities, and adopt a united approach to promoting Responsible Care activities.

 Yasuhito Kato